teddy-ambona/kind-e2e/README.md

 - [14 - Tools that make your life easier](#14---tools-that-make-your-life-easier)
 - [15 - Useful resources](#15---useful-resources)

-Demo project powered by a k8s in Docker local cluster that hosts a distributed web app.
+Demo web app powered by a k8s in Docker local cluster that hosts a distributed web app.
 Here is the tech stack that I have implemented:

 - Service Mesh (Istio, Kiali, Virtual Service, Gateway)
 - Observability: Performance metrics and logs monitoring (Grafana, Prometheus) + correlation between logs/traces/metrics.